Friday, May 10th, 2019

 7:30 am - 8:00 am Breakfast

-8:05 am - 8:35 am The Role of L&D in Driving Organizational Culture ChangeSteve Hrop - VP, Learning & Development, Asbury Automotive Group
+8:05 am - 8:35 am The Role of L&D in Driving Organizational Culture ChangeSteve Hrop - Chief Learning Officer, Asbury Automotive Group

 A cornerstone of genuine cultural change is that it must be grounded on values relevant to business success and role modeled by senior executives who “walk the talk” in ways directly observable by employees at all levels.
 Asbury is on a journey to define and drive cultural values and leadership behaviors aligned with exceptional customer service.
 In this session, attendees will: